 Taxes Made Simple

 What does deserve more analysis is the simplicity of the Georgian system.
-When UNM took leadership of the country in 2003, the Georgian tax code had 21 different taxes.
+When UNM took the country’s leadership in 2003, the Georgian tax code had 21 different taxes.

-By 2008 that number had fallen to six, where it stands today (including import duties).
-To make matters even simpler, the government introduced an electronic system for both filing and paying taxes in 2011.
+By 2008, that number had fallen to six, where it stands today (including import duties).
+To make matters even simpler, the government introduced an electronic system for both filing and paying taxes.

 Given all of Georgia’s economic success, it should definitely be an option for those looking to get a second passport, set up an offshore company, or make offshore investments.